TimSeah/til-25-data-chefs-ASR/README.md

 *   **Python:** Core programming language for model development and scripting.
 *   **Jupyter Notebook:** Used for experimentation, data exploration, and model training iterations.
 *   **Shell Scripts:** For automation of tasks like data preprocessing, training initiation, etc.
-*   **PaddleOCR:** For the initial pretrained model and finetuning.
+*   **PaddleASR:** For the initial pretrained model and finetuning.
 *   **OpenCV, NumPy, Pandas, Matplotlib, PyTorch/TensorFlow**

 ## ⚙️ Working Process & Solution

-This section outlines the general steps taken to address the OCR challenge.
+This section outlines the general steps taken to address the ASR challenge.

 ### 1. Data Collection & Preparation
 *   **Dataset Used:** (Describe the dataset(s) used, e.g., public datasets, custom collected data.
 Mention size, type of images, etc.)
-*   **Preprocessing:** (Detail the steps taken to clean and prepare the images for the OCR model, e.g., resizing, noise reduction, binarization, augmentation.)
+*   **Preprocessing:** (Detail the steps taken to clean and prepare the images for the ASR model, e.g., resizing, noise reduction, binarization, augmentation.)
 *   **Labeling:** (If custom data was used, how was it labeled?
 E.g., tools used like LabelImg, or programmatic approaches.)

 ### 2. Model Selection & Architecture
-*   **Model Choice:** (Explain why a particular OCR model or architecture was chosen.
+*   **Model Choice:** (Explain why a particular ASR model or architecture was chosen.
 E.g., CRNN, ViT-based models, specific pre-trained models.)
 *   **Architecture Details:** (Briefly describe the model architecture if it was custom or significantly modified.)
-*   **Pre-trained Models:** (Specify if any pre-trained weights were used as a starting point, e.g., from PaddleOCR model zoo.)
+*   **Pre-trained Models:** (Specify if any pre-trained weights were used as a starting point, e.g., from PaddleASR model zoo.)

 ### 3. Training Process
 *   **Environment Setup:** (Briefly mention the environment, e.g., local machine specs, cloud VM, specific Python/library versions.)